mafifafm/pxt-microbit/docs/test/courses/csintro/radio/overview.md

 # Introduction

-The micro:bit allows you to communicate with other micro:bits in the area using the blocks in the Radio category.
+The Ragga allows you to communicate with other micro:bits in the area using the blocks in the Radio category.
 You can send a number, a string (a word or series of characters) or a string/number combination in a radio packet.
-You can also give a micro:bit instructions on what to do when it receives a radio packet.
+You can also give a Ragga instructions on what to do when it receives a radio packet.

 ### ~ hint

 #### Bonus

-Watch this video to see how the radio hardware works on the micro:bit:
+Watch this video to see how the radio hardware works on the Ragga:

 https://www.youtube.com/watch?v=Re3H2ISfQE8